davidorme/Masters_GIS/_sources/practical_1/practical_1.md

 We will need to load the following packages.
-Remember to read [this guide on setting up packages on your computer](../required_packages.md) if you are running these practicals on your own machine, not RStudio Cloud.
+Remember to read [this guide on setting up packages on your computer](../required_packages.md) if you are running these practicals on your own machine, not Posit Cloud.

 ```{code-cell} r
 :tags: [remove-stderr]